gagarin-developer/boxes_comprasion_service/README.md

-# polyhedron_comprasion_service
+# boxes_comprasion_service

-A REST service project that compares the sizes of boxes-parallelepipeds .
-Using Spring Boot, JUnit.
+A REST service project that compares the sizes of boxes-parallelepipeds.
+Using Spring Boot, JSON, JUnit.